mahirr476/Todo-List/README.md

 1. Create a directory format.
 Discuss together how you want to setup the project structure.
 - There are many ways to set this up, a common way is to have an App folder that holds your 'client' directory (front end directory) and a 'server' directory (nodejs directory)
-- both of these will be separate run environments and they should depend on each other for a functioning app (the next project will include docker so that you don't have to manually start these environments)
+- both of these will be separate run environments and they should depend on each other for a functioning app

 ## Front-end: